IEEE P7014 - Emulated Empathy in Autonomous and Intelligent Systems Working Group

 Working Group Meetings

-The group’s official meetings are held on the fourth Wednesday of the month.
-We currently rotate the start time of meetings, starting at 15:00 UTC one month, then 16:00 UTC the next.
+The group’s official meetings are held on the fourth Wednesday of the month at 16:00 UTC, unless stated otherwise.

 IEEE standards are built on consensus, through the efforts of working groups that are open to all.
 If you feel you can contribute to this important work, please get onboard.